gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/Project_Management.md

 - Validate MVP features first, then expand to additional features

 ### ML/AI Evaluation Metrics

 - Track model accuracy, precision, recall, and real-world performance
 - Use field testing feedback to improve models

 ### Documentation & Review

 - Update documentation iteratively as features evolve
 - Schedule regular documentation reviews before each milestone

 ## 5. Future Work & Clarifications

 ### Future Work

 - **Stop Sign Violation Detection:** Planned for future implementation.
 The current system focuses on speed and general vehicle detection.
 Stop sign violation detection is a key roadmap feature (see [GitHub repo](https://github.com/gcu-merk/CST_590_Computer_Science_Capstone_Project)).
 - **Alert/Notification System:** Customizable alerting is planned.
 Current documentation describes the architecture; implementation is in progress.
 - **Cloud/Remote Monitoring:** Cloud UI and analytics are described in the documentation.
 Full cloud integration and remote monitoring are planned enhancements.
-- **User Interface Enhancements:** Ongoing improvements to dashboard usability and configuration options.
-- **Detection Accuracy:** Improve performance in challenging lighting and weather conditions.
-- **Advanced Deep Learning:** Explore new ML models for better detection/classification.
-- **Stop Sign Violation Detection:** Planned for future implementation.
-The current system focuses on speed and general vehicle detection.
-Stop sign violation detection is a key roadmap feature (see [GitHub repo](https://github.com/gcu-merk/CST_590_Computer_Science_Capstone_Project)).
-- **Alert/Notification System:** Customizable alerting is planned.
-Current documentation describes the architecture; implementation is in progress.
-- **Cloud/Remote Monitoring:** Cloud UI and analytics are described in the documentation.
-Full cloud integration and remote monitoring are planned enhancements.